Publications

 Life Cycle

-Northern and western corn rootworms typically produce one generation per year.
-Although corn is the preferred host of northern and western corn rootworms, weeds such as volunteer corn in other crops and foxtail grasses can also be attractive to egg-laying females and can serve as alternate hosts for larvae.
+Northern and western corn rootworms produce one generation per year.
+Although corn is the preferred host of northern and western corn rootworms, weeds such as volunteer corn in other crops and foxtail grasses can also be attractive to egg-laying females and can serve as an alternate host to larvae.

 Corn rootworm adults usually begin emerging in mid-July in North Dakota.
 Northern corn rootworm beetles usually emerge first; western corn rootworm beetles emerge one to two weeks later.
 In North Dakota, 50 percent of adult emergence occurs by late August to early September, and it typically is completed by mid-October.

-Male beetles of both species emerge about five to seven days earlier than females.
+Male beetles emerge first, and female beetles emerge about five to seven days later.
 Female northern corn rootworm beetles mate within one to two days after emerging, whereas most western corn rootworm females mate within 24 hours after emergence.

 Females feed for about two weeks after mating, after which they are ready to lay eggs.
 Most egg laying occurs from late July through September.
-A single northern corn rootworm female can lay more than 1,000 eggs during the growing season, whereas western corn rootworm females are capable of producing more than 1,800 eggs.
+A single northern corn rootworm female can lay more than 1,000 eggs in the growing season.
+Western corn rootworm females are capable of producing more than 1,800 eggs in a season.

 After overwintering, eggs hatch into larvae from late May through June in North Dakota.
 Soon after hatching, the tiny first-instar larvae orient to volatiles emitted from growing corn roots to find their host plants and begin feeding.

 Larvae continue to feed as they develop, and reach maturity in the third instar.
 Mature third instars subsequently enter the pupal stage.
 Full-grown (third-instar) larvae pupate in earthen cells in the soil during early July.
-The transformation from pupa to adult takes about one week, with beetle emergence from soil beginning in mid-July.
+The transformation from pupae to adults takes about one week, with adults emerging from the soil beginning in mid-July.

 Variation in the timing of egg hatch and developmental rates can result in overlaps of different corn rootworm life stages within a field.